peridio/docs/src/docs/cli/binaries/create.md

           An arbitrary string attached to the resource.
 Often useful for displaying to users

       --hash <HASH>
-          The base64 encoding of the SHA256 hash of the binary's content
+          The lowercase hex encoding of the SHA256 hash of the binary's content

       --size <SIZE>
           The expected size in bytes of the binary